sailthru/stolos/README.md

 What this is project not:
   - not meant for "real-time" computation
-  - unaware of machines, nodes, network topologies and infrastructure
+  - not aware of machines, nodes, network topologies and infrastructure
   - does not (and should not) auto-scale workers
   - by itself, it does no actual "work" other than managing job state and queueing future work
   - This is not a grid scheduler (ie this does not solve a bin packing problem)
+  - not a crontab.

 Requirements: